 Source: Bloomberg, Manulife Investment Management, as of July 2022.
 EM refers to emerging market.
 FX refers to foreign exchange.
 USD refers to the U.S. dollar.

 A doom loop could develop where a significant deterioration in current account positions along with reduced capital inflows could lead to currency depreciation and reduced reserve buffers.
 These crises typically occur when the inbound capital needed to finance a current account deficit (or to offset gross capital outflows) reverses or stops altogether.
 Without access to foreign funds, an economy is exposed to a disorderly balance of payment adjustments, leading to an even deeper recession.
 The Asian financial crisis of 1997/1998 and the European debt crisis of 2010/2012 are both examples of balance-of-payment crises.

 It’s clear to us why high food and energy inflation can be unpalatable for central banks and governments, but supply problems require supply solutions, which only work with a lag.
 In the meantime, there remain strong pipeline price pressures from intensifying food scarcity and food price inflation.

-We expect global policymakers to come under heightened pressure to simultaneously break the back of supply-driven inflation and address the cost-of-living crisis enveloping many households.
+As we highlighted in our recent Global Macro Outlook, we expect global policymakers to come under heightened pressure to simultaneously break the back of supply-driven inflation and address the cost-of-living crisis enveloping many households.
 If policymakers are serious in that endeavor, it will be difficult for central banks to deliver a dovish pivot until they’ve witnessed a decline in commodity prices and a rise in wages (expressed as a percentage share of real GDP).
 From that perspective, policymakers remain far from their goal and could feel compelled to gravitate toward more aggressive monetary tightening.